moranebienvenu/twopercenters_article/paper.md

 **<span style="color:red">To enable interactivity, attach a runtime by clicking the `⏻` icon in the top-right corner of the figure 1 panel</span>**.
 If no runtime is attached, the figure will remain in its default state: hover and basic interactions are available.

 **<span style="color:red">Once loaded, three buttons appear in the corner.
 Click the middle play button `▶️` to activate figure 1.</span>** When the static figure is replaced by an interactive Plotly chart, use the toggles to modify the display.
-Use `↩` to revert to the original static figure.
+Use <span style="display:inline-block; transform: scaleX(-1) scaleY(-1);">↪️</span> to revert to the original static figure.

 :::